pvlib/pvlib-python/docs/sphinx/source/variables_style_rules.rst

   * `Units and conversion tool <http://www.soda-is.com/eng/education/units.html>`_
   * `Terminology: definitions of the main quantities. <http://www.soda-is.com/eng/education/terminology.html>`_
   * `Acronyms in solar radiation <http://www.soda-is.com/eng/education/acronymes.html>`_ (more extensive list)

+Test:

+* This is a bulleted list.
+* It has two items, the second item uses two lines.

+1. This is a numbered list.
+2. It has two items too.

+#.
+This is a numbered list.
+#.
+It has two items too.

+* this is
+* a list

+  * with a nested list
+  * and some subitems

+* and here the parent list continues